OlgaUtochka/FSDK_docs/doc/performance_parameters.md

     templates_6v7.bin
 ```

-The result of the 1:N recognition test is a text file containing a ROC curve; the file line describes the curve point in the following format: `<far> <tar> <distance>`.
+The result of the 1:N recognition test is a text file containing a ROC curve.
+The file line describes the curve point in the following format: `<far> <tar> <distance>`.

 ### Search Speed Test